Uphill Policy

 Even during off-hours, there are still operations happening.
 You may encounter mountain machinery at any time.

-Stay off trails that are currently being groomed or have snowmaking equipment in operation.
+Stay off trails that are currently being groomed and all areas with active snowmaking equipment.
 When encountering mountain operations staff and vehicles, please move out of the way, stay visible and collected as a group, and stop any uphill or downhill movement until they pass by.

 It is EXTREMELY IMPORTANT for you and your fellow uphillers tour in a single file line.
 Snowcats and our mountain operation crew work early mornings and late nights which means they will be on trails with motorized vehicles that might encounter your group.
 If this does happy please, move out of the way so they may pass by you and your fellow uphillers safely.